grafana/grafana/docs/sources/panels/visualizations/geomap.md

   - latitude: “latitude”, “lat”
   - longitude: “longitude”, “lng”, “lon”
   - lookup: “lookup”
-- **Coords** specifies that the query holds coordinate data.
-On selection, you will be prompted to select the data fields for latitude and longitude from your database query.
+- **Coords** specifies that your query holds coordinate data.
+You will be prompted to select numeric data fields for latitude and longitude from your database query.
-- **Geohash** specifies that the query holds geohash data.
-On selection, you will be prompted to select the data field for geohash from your database query.
+- **Geohash** specifies that your query holds geohash data.
+You will be prompted to select a string data field for geohash from your database query.
-- **Lookup** specifies that the query holds location name data that needs to be mapped to a value.
-On selection, you will be prompted to select the lookup field from your database query, and also the gazetteer.
-The gazeteer is the directory that will be used to map queried data to a geographical point.
+- **Lookup** specifies that your query holds location name data that needs to be mapped to a value.
+You will be prompted to select the lookup field from your database query and a gazetteer.
+The gazeteer is the directory that will be used to map your queried data to a geographical point.

 ### Markers Layer